telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram.DataBinding/ShapeSettings.md

 ## Properties

-###  DataXField `String`
+###  DataContentAlignField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.X
+Gets or sets the DataField for Telerik.Web.UI.Diagram.ShapeContent.Align

-###  DataYField `String`
+###  DataContentTextField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Y
+Gets or sets the DataField for Telerik.Web.UI.Diagram.ShapeContent.Text

-###  DataWidthField `String`
+###  DataFillColorField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Width
+Gets or sets the DataField for Telerik.Web.UI.DiagramShape.FillSettings.Color

 ###  DataHeightField `String`

 Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Height

+###  DataHoverFillColorField `String`

+Gets or sets the DataField for Telerik.Web.UI.DiagramShape.HoverSettings.FillSettings.Color

+###  DataIdField `String`

+Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Id

+###  DataMinHeightField `String`

+Gets or sets the DataField for Telerik.Web.UI.DiagramShape.MinHeight

 ###  DataMinWidthField `String`

 Gets or sets the DataField for Telerik.Web.UI.DiagramShape.MinWidth

-###  DataMinHeightField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.MinHeight

-###  DataFillColorField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.FillSettings.Color

-###  DataContentTextField `String`

-Gets or sets the DataField for Telerik.Web.UI.Diagram.ShapeContent.Text

-###  DataContentAlignField `String`

-Gets or sets the DataField for Telerik.Web.UI.Diagram.ShapeContent.Align

-###  DataIdField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Id

 ###  DataPathField `String`

 Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Path

-###  DataTypeField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.Type

-###  DataHoverFillColorField `String`

-Gets or sets the DataField for Telerik.Web.UI.DiagramShape.HoverSettings.FillSettings.Color

 ###  DataRotationAngleField `String`